aherbert/gdsc-smlm/docs/model_plugins.rst

    * - Localisation Data (Create Data Pulses)
      - A set of centroids, each centroid is composed of the collection of localisations from a single molecule that were continuously visible in consecutive frames of the image.
 The start and end frame of the pulse is stored.

+   * - Localisation Data (Create Data Fixed)
+     - The set of localisations which were fixed (no diffusion).

+   * - Localisation Data (Create Data Moving)
+     - The set of localisations which were moving (with diffusion).

    * - Localisation Data (Create Data No Density)
      - The set of localisations where there was no other localisation within the radius used to calculate the density.